mattros-gh/tcpdump-windows/README.md

 This is a `tcpdump`-like tool specifically designed for Windows, written in Go.
 It leverages `gopacket` and `pcap` libraries to capture, filter, and analyze network packets on your system.

+I wanted to use tcpdump on Windows computers, but the previous software I used by MicroOlap hasn't been updated and blue screens newer versions of Windows workstations on execution.
+My goal with this project was to be able to use tcpdump syntax to do a packet capture on a computer in a single executable.

 ## Features

 *   **Packet Capture:** Capture live network traffic from a selected interface.